 Links connect object instances such as an aircraft AAA takes part in mission PPP.
 Links may also be used to connect the multimedia data.
 For example, the textual description of a mission plan and the video description of the mission plan could be connected through a link.
 Associations describe groups of links such as an AIRCRAFT takes part in a MISSION.
 In this model, the associations are between classes while links are between instances.
 With this view, associations could have attributes.
-For example, the association between AIRCRAFT and MISSION could have attributes 'frequency' (for how often the aircraft takes part in a mission).
+For example, the association between AIRCRAFT and MISSION could have attribute frequency (for how often the aircraft takes part in a mission).
 Associations and links do not have to be limited to binary ones.
-They could be n-ary (n >= 3).
+They could be n-ary $(n \ge 3)$.
+Figure 4 illustrates the notion of associations while Figure 5 illustrates the notion of links.